-As a case in point, when I take young boaters out for seamanship exercises, I start man overboard drills with an example.
-I bring the boat up to 20 knots and ask a youngster to throw a fender overboard – and then count to 10 before yelling “Man Overboard!”
+As a case in point, when I take young boaters out for seamanship exercises, I start the man overboard drills with an example.
+I bring the boat up to 20 knots and ask one of the youngsters to throw a fender overboard – and then count to 10 before yelling “Man Overboard!”
 During those ten seconds, two things happen.
-The fender disappears behind the boat, well over a full football field behind, and the faces of the youngsters turn white.
+The fender disappears behind the boat, well over a full football field behind, and the faces of the youngsters turn white and their jaws drop.

 Don’t Fall Overboard!